Taking control of your superannuation by managing your own SMSF can be empowering, but comes with risk and responsibility.

 Every investment portfolio can benefit from thoughtful asset allocation, but sometimes making a decision regarding individual stocks or bonds can be difficult.
 The amount of choice can be overwhelming and when you are doing it on your own, you have to do your research.

-ETFs have a broad spectrum of coverage, tracking markets locally and around the world, across different asset classes, share sectors, currencies and commodities.
+ETFs have a broad spectrum of coverage, tracking markets locally and around the world, across different asset classes including equities, fixed income, small cap shares, commercial property, infrastructure currencies and commodities.

 Traditionally, Australians have been under-invested in fixed income, finding shares the easier option compared with trying to understand yield, price and maturity.
-Buying corporate bonds is easier now that access is available simply through trade on the Australian Securities Exchange with XTBs, but to gain global diversity, an ETF can provide a solution.
+Buying corporate bonds is easier now that access is available through ETFs trading on the Australian Securities Exchange with access to both global and domestic bond markets being available.

 While you could purchase and store an ounce of gold quite easily, doing the same with a tonne of iron ore would be more problematic.